EricMen/Marketing-Attribution-Models/README.md

 | 1281 | Youtube > Organic > Instagram > Facebook | 1 | 1 | 1 | 1.000000 | [0.2357631944623868, 0.2610913781266248, 0.247... |
 | 1282 | Youtube > Organic > Instagram > Google Search | 3 | 3 | 3 | 1.000000 | [0.7223482210689489, 0.7769049003203142, 0.726... |

 Finally, the parameter indicating what metric is used to calculate the Shapley Value is **values_col**, which by default is set to *conversion rate*.
-In doing so, journeys **without conversions** are taken into acount.
+In doing so, journeys **without conversions** are taken into account.

 It is possible, however, to consider only **literal conversions** when using the model as seen below.